-As stated above, in relation to regulations, manufacturers may impose criminal sanctions in the event they do not comply with the orders of authorities.
+As stated in question 20, in relation to regulations, manufacturers may have criminal sanctions imposed on them in the event they do not comply with the orders of authorities.

-Other than that, if a company manufactures or sells defective products, which cause serious injury or loss of life, the person in charge of manufacturing or selling or the directors of the company, rather than the company itself, may face criminal charges upon death or injury caused by negligence in the conduct of business (the punishment for which is imprisonment of up to five years or a fine of up to \$1 million).
-There have been several examples where such criminal liability was actually imposed on directors or employees; however, generally speaking, prosecutors prosecute only malicious cases such as where there was grave harm and the company left the problem unsolved while knowing of the defect.
+Other than that, if a company manufactures or sells defective products, which cause serious injury or loss of life, the person in charge of manufacturing or selling or the directors of the company, rather than the company itself, may face criminal charges upon death or injury caused by negligence in the conduct of business (the punishment for which is imprisonment of up to five years or a fine of up to \(\frac{\pmathbf{Y}}{1}\) million).
+There have been several examples where such criminal liability was actually imposed on directors or employees; however, generally speaking, prosecutors prosecute only malicious cases, such as where there was grave harm and the company left the problem unsolved while being aware of the defect.